Engaging Students in Design

 Research Tree Species for Selection

 Students can help select trees for planting by researching attributes of different species from recommended planting lists.
-Suggested avenues of research are provided in Tree Research with Students.
+Suggested avenues of research are provided in:

 Design for Groves of Trees